-The Awards recognize outstanding contributions made by organizations in strengthening and popularizing strategic communication as a necessary tool for health and development.
+The Awards recognize outstanding contributions made by organizations in strengthening and popularizing strategic communication as health & dev't tool.
+Read More

-AfriComNet partners with Universities and Training institutions in Africa to develop and offer short competence based courses (usually 5-10 days) in health and development communication.
+AfriComNet partners with Universities and Training institutions in Africa to develop and offer short competence based courses in health and development communication.
 Read More

 Knowledge Management is a systematic practice of collecting information and connecting people to it so they can act effectively.
 Read More

 Social media can play a big role in increasing the effectiveness of strategic communication interventions for health and development.
 This was the overriding message to practitioners in a key note address by Prof Robert White, a University of Nairobi academic